CZ-5 Space Launch Vehicle

 China will develop six configurations in its heavy-lift Long March 5 rocket family.
 The six designs will have different launch capacities.
 Engineers were initially focusing on the two types that will be used for the Chang'e-5 lunar probe and manned space station missions.

-According to Premier Zhu Rongji's instruction in his Government Work Report at the Fourth Session of the Ninth National People's Congress, that the Chinese Government should lay emphasis on the important high-tech projects including a new generation launch vehicle.
+Preliminary work on the rocket CZ-5 began in 2002, the State Council officially approved the project in 2006.
+The developer was the Chinese Academy of Launch Vehicle Technology (China Academy of Launch Vehicle Technology, CALT), which is included in the Chinese corporation Aerospace Science and Technology (China Aerospace Science and Technology Corporation, CASC; Beijing).
+According to Premier Zhu Rongji's instruction in his Government Work Report at the Fourth Session of the Ninth National People's Congress, the Chinese Government should lay emphasis on the important high-tech projects including a new generation launch vehicle.
 Now the advanced development of the new generation launch vehicle started completely.
 A symposium on reviewing the advanced development of China's new generation launch vehicle sponsored by Commission of Space, Technology and Industry for National Defense (COSTIND) was held in Beijing on 10 May 2001.

 The technological way to develop a new generation of launch vehicles is as follows: "one emphasis, the development of two propulsion systems and three modules".
 The "One Emphasis" is to develop the heavy launch vehicle with a diameter of 5 meters.
 The "Two Systems" are two new propulsion systems: one uses the 500kN hydrogen and oxygen propellant engine and another uses the 1200kN liquid oxygen/kerosene engine.
 The diameters of the "Three Modules" are 5m, 3.35m and 2.25m respectively.